SBenkhelfaSparta/docker/README.md

 # Docker
 ## Making Docker Containers
+First things first, open up Git Bash and run `alias docker="winpty docker"` so that everything runs correctly just in case. "alias" adds an environment variable to your system.

 You can make containers from default templates by using the run command.
 For example, if you want to create a container with nginx you can do:
 `docker run -d -p 80:80 nginx`